 Although lipids are generally synthesised in the endoplasmic reticulum from simple, free fatty acid building blocks, lipid variety is considerable: the LIPID MSPS Structure Database currently contains 43111 unique liquid structures.

 Carbohydrates are similarly assembled from simple monosaccharides, disaccharides and hundreds of oligosaccharides.
-The number of building blocks, plus the possibility isomerism, creates vast combinatorial complexity in possible carbohydrate structures and carbohydrate modifications of other molecules.
+The number of building blocks, plus the possibility of isomerism, creates vast combinatorial complexity in possible carbohydrate structures and carbohydrate modifications of other molecules.

 So, given that the structural versatility of carbohydrates and lipids probably exceeds that of nucleic acids and proteins, why don’t they receive the same level of attention?